Colyn Fischer

 In 1993, Fischer won the American National Scottish Fiddling championship (Jr. Div.), and won in the Open category in 2005 (in Houston, Texas) and again in 2006 (in Ohio).

-Fischer lives in San Francisco, California, teaching middle school orchestra in the San Carlos School District.
+Fischer lives in San Francisco, California, teaching at Central Middle School as the orchestra teacher.
 He is a private violin-fiddle instructor and also teaches at the annual Jink and Diddle School of Scottish Fiddling.
 He performs regularly with pianist Shauna Pickett-Gordon.